RealLionelMuhire/hpo_admin/README.md

 ### Admin Interface
 1. Access the admin interface at `http://127.0.0.1:8000/admin/`
+2. **Note**: Visiting the root URL `http://127.0.0.1:8000/` will automatically redirect to the admin interface
-2. Login with your superuser credentials
+3. Login with your superuser credentials
-3. The interface will display as "HPO Administration"
+4. The interface will display as "HPO Administration"

 ### API Usage
 Access the API endpoints without authentication: